 What is the Difference Between Varicose Veins and Spider Veins?

 Varicose veins and spider veins are two different types of vein disease, and both visible surface symptoms of venous insufficiency, the inability of diseased leg veins to push blood back up towards the heart.
-The surface veins become distended and prominent because blood that should normally circulate through the body is instead accumulating in the legs.
+The surface veins become distended and prominent because the blood that should normally circulate through the body is instead accumulating in the legs.

 This is one of the types of vein disease which are considered a medical condition, as they are a larger and more serious manifestation of venous reflux disease.
 The swollen vessels can protrude several millimeters beyond the skin surface and can become knotted and tangled.
-Varicose veins are frequently accompanied by clinical symptoms such as pain, throbbing, burning sensations, muscle cramps and fatigue, and can progress to leg ulcers, blood clots and other health-endangering conditions.
+Varicose veins are frequently accompanied by clinical symptoms such as pain, throbbing, burning sensations, muscle cramps, and fatigue, and can progress to leg ulcers, blood clots, and other health-endangering conditions.

 Spider veins are thin surface veins that turn blue or red under the strain of the venous reflux and affect the appearance of the location where they occur.
 Spider veins are considered a cosmetic problem, rarely causing physical discomfort, and can be addressed with a variety of non-invasive, techniques.